 Children’s Life Insurance Rider

 Sons of Norway allows you to buy additional protection for your children.
-If you are 18 to 55 years old, you can purchase a policy for your child with coverage amounts ranging from $1,000 to $10,000.
+If you are 18 to 55, you can purchase a policy for your child with coverage amounts ranging from $1,000 to $10,000.
 Children’s life insurance is good until the age of 22 and can convert to a whole life policy, allowing you to add more coverage amount up to five times the original coverage amount.

 Guaranteed Purchase Option Rider

-You can add additional insurance at ages 25, 28, 31, 34, 37, and 40.
-However, you can also add more insurance with marriage and the birth or adoption of a child as well.
+You can add insurance at ages 25, 28, 31, 34, 37, and 40.
+However, you can also add more insurance with marriage and the birth or adoption of a child.
 Each increase allows you to add coverage from $10,000 to $25,000.

 Buying A Sons of Norway Life Insurance Policy